Do you enjoy growing a vegetable garden? What about growing beautiful flowers all around your yard?

 I water my plants in the morning.
-It’s the most convenient time for me during the day because I wake up first in my house.
+It’s the most convenient time for me during the day because I wake up first at my house.
 I can get this chore done while the coffee is brewing, and my family is sleeping.

-But I didn’t do this for many years.
+However, I didn’t do this for many years.
 I was under the impression; if I watered in the morning and didn’t get the timing exactly right, I would cause my plants to burn up.
 The sun would obliterate them.